useed/arendelle/README.md

 ## Why?

+There are a ton of great Struct-like libraries that focus on immutable values.
+Some (`ure`, for example) focus on performance and offer a similar interface to Struct for declaring dynamic classes.
+Others give you the full kitchen sink - featuring any type of object you need, with immutability built in.

+Our use case was very simple, and yet we found ourselves repeatedly reaching for the same code snippet across multiple projects.
+We wanted something that offers a simple interface for initializing objects when using JSON.parse (which relies on `[]=` as a setter) or something we could occasionally use as a simple set-it-and-forget-it type of simple PORO.

+So we built something lightweight, optimized for our current use case: `JSON.parse(json_string, object_class: Arendelle)`.
+When combined with JSON.parse it builds a clean javascript-object like interface for accessing deeply nested JSON, and for us, removed any concerns about "extra" things the code was doing.

+Take a look at the source for yourself: you probably don't need our help to write this gem.
+The surface area is incredibly small.
+But given the utility we've found using this lib, we figured it couldn't hurt to put it out there.
+So, here you go, Internet.
+Enjoy.

+**tl;dr**

-We primarily use Arendelle in our internal projects combined with JSON.parse and the `object_class` setting, to initialize (mostly) frozen objects.
-This helps prevent accidentally mutating the state of a parsed JSON file or configuration class, while providing a javascript object-like interface for accessing deeply nested settings.
+Arendelle helps prevent accidentally mutating the state of a parsed JSON file or configuration class, while providing a javascript object-like interface for accessing deeply nested settings (when used in conjunction with `JSON.parse`).
 See usage for more details.

 ## Installation